Monogatari (series): Manga

 A manga adaptation of the series, illustrated by Oh! great, started in Kodansha's magazine Weekly Shōnen Magazine on March 14, 2018.
 Vertical began releasing the manga in North America in October 2019.
+The manga concluded on March 15, 2023, and released its 22nd and final tankōbon volume in Japan on May 17.
+The final English-language volume was released on August 20, 2024.

 Other media

 A drama CD titled Original Drama CD Hyakumonogatari (オリジナルドラマCD　佰物語, Orijinaru Dorama Shīdi Hyakumonogatari), a reference to the parlor game Hyakumonogatari Kaidankai, was released on August 3, 2009.
 The script was written by Nisio Isin and is bundled with the CD.
 A PlayStation Portable visual novel titled Bakemonogatari Portable (化物語 ポータブル) developed by Bandai Namco Games was released on August 23, 2012.

 Good Smile Company has made several nendoroid petit figures for the series, releasing them as separate sets.
 The first set contains the characters Koyomi Araragi, Hitagi Senjōgahara and Tsubasa Hanekawa.
 The second set contains Suruga Kanbaru, Mayoi Hachikuji and Nadeko Sengoku and the third set contains the Araragi sisters Karen and Tsukihi, as well as Shinobu Oshino.